 - NCC (Zyxel Nebula Control Center).
 With the NCC, you can remotely manage and monitor the Switch through a cloud-based network management system.
 See the NCC User's Guide for detailed information about how to access the NCC and manage your Switch through the NCC.
 See the NCC User's Guide for how to configure Nebula managed devices. - Web Configurator.
 This is recommended for everyday management of the Switch using a (supported) web browser.
-See Chapter 4 on page 55. - Command Line Interface.
-Line commands offer an alternative to the Web Configurator and in some cases are necessary to configure advanced features.
-See the CLI Reference Guide. - FTP.
+See Chapter 4 on page 48. - FTP.
 Use File Transfer Protocol for firmware upgrades and configuration backup or restore.
-See Section 74.3.1 on page 501. - SNMP.
+See Section 65.3.1 on page 391. - SNMP.
 The Switch can be monitored and/or managed by an SNMP manager.
-See Section 24.6.1 on page 171.

-- Cluster Management.
+See Section 26.6.1 on page 163. - Cluster Management.
 Cluster Management allows you to manage multiple switches through one switch, called the cluster manager.
-See Chapter 74 on page 503. - ZON Utility.
+See Chapter 65 on page 389. - ZON Utility.
 ZON Utility is a program designed to help you deploy and perform initial setup on a network more efficiently.
-See Section 4.3 on page 59.
+See Section 4.3 on page 53.